 Set the function of a PTT / mute button.
-Enable to act as push-to-talk, disable to act as push-to-mute.
-Refer to section 4.5.2.
-Do not enable unless a PTT / Mute button (function code 3) is defined.
+If a button is defined as function 3 (PTT / mute), enable this option to make it act as a push-to-talk.
+Disable to make it act as a press-and-hold microphone mute button.

-Default value differs with model variant?: N Config file parameter name: ptt_mode_enabled keyboard stuck key timeout led relay map string
+Config file parameter name: ptt_mode_enabled

+keyboard stuck key timeout

 Period in seconds that a key must be continuously pressed to flag a "Keyboard Error" fault event.
-0 disables
+0 disables led relay map string